It’s 2am in the morning. You are still typing out your assignment and exchanging text messages with your project mates. Sleep? No time!

 Try to take charge of your sleep by aiming to:

-• sleep for at least seven hours a night
+• sleep for about seven hours a night

 • aim for quality sleep with healthy sleep habits